ExtremeFLOW/neko/doc/pages/dev_patterns.md

    may require a long docstring, and mixing the styles does not look nice, it is better to default to putting the string above.

+## E. Design

+The points here are mostly things to consider rather than strict rules.
+Hopefully, they can guide towards better implementation.

+1. For types doing have computations, consider creating separate subroutines for each compute backend, and putting them in separate files in the `bcknd`.

+   This way nitty-gritty optimisation can happen in `bcknd`, whereas the main code for the type is kept clean.

+2. Wrap legacy code with wrappers following correct naming conventions.

+   We will surely leverage the fact that Neko is written in Fortran, and lift some old Nek5000 code to quickly add some functionalities.
+This old code should be in an internal subroutine and called from a wrapper.

+3. If you find yourself using `optional` dummy arguments, consider whether it makes more sense to split the code into separate procedures instead.

+4. Follow the single responsibility principle for types.

+   For example, don't mix I\O and other functionality into one type.
+It is very common and completely fine to create helper types encapsulating some necessary functionality.
+Don't try to map types to "real-world concepts", that doesn't work.

+   This point represents the S in SOLID, which is a set of design principles for types.
+Highly recommended to get acquainted with all of them.

+5. When encountering code repetition, consider whether these two pieces of code will likely change at different rates and different reasons in the future.
+If so, code repetition is fine, it will eventually cease to exist naturally.

+   True code duplication is when a change in one place will also necessary a change in the other.